zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 ## 1. Draft decisions as an optimization problem

-Instead of having no information about any other players as in the static context, a dynamic algorithm knows previously drafted players and is aware that future picks will be made with the same knowledge.
-This allows the algorithm to treat player choice as an optimization problem; attempting to maximize a flexible objective function constrained by the reality of the drafting situation.
+While no information about any other players was available in the static context, a dynamic algorithm knows previously drafted players and is aware that future picks will be made with the same knowledge.
+This allows the algorithm to treat player choice as an optimization problem; attempting to maximize probability of victory as a function of the statistics of the team it chooses.

-Define $V(X)$ as the objective function relative to the stat distribution of your team $X$.
-With $w_c$ as the probability of winning a category based on $X, the objective function for the Each Category format is simply
+Define $V(X)$ as the objective function relative to the team $A$'s stat distribution $X$.
+With $w_c(X)$ as the probability of winning a category based on $X$, the objective function for the Each Category format is simply

 $$
 V(X) = \sum_c w_c(X)